LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

-Learning how to write [ASDF][asdf] systems (think `package.json`), how a library should be structured, where to find documentation (the answer is [Quickdocs][qd]), all of that information is spread across dozens of tutorials in different websites.
+Learning how to write [ASDF][asdf] systems (think `package.json`), how a library should be structured, where to find documentation (the answer is [Quickdocs][qd]), all of that information is spread across dozens of tutorials, manuals and blog posts across different websites.

 Languages created by a single person or a small group, around which a community accretes, tend to do better here: [Python][python], [Ruby][ruby] and